Iceland Hut Based Ski Touring - Troll Peninsula

 This is a sample itinerary:

-Day 1: Arrive in Reykjavik in early morning and transfer to flight to Akureyri the capital of northern Iceland.
-You will then be transferred by jeep (50 miles) to the Lodge for a meet and greet.
+Day 0: Arrive in Reykjavik in early morning and transfer to flight to Akureyri the capital of northern Iceland.
+You will then be transferred by van (~ 40 min) to the Lodge for a meet and greet.
 Welcome dinner is served and we go over the week's agenda.
-We generally have time to for a short ski the afternoon you arrive.

 Trip Leadership